shirha/Journey/entry.md

 ```

 The Entry instance has now been created by the rest of it needs to be filled out before being store in the position hash.

+NOTE.
+The elaborate effort to make the entry keys is to help eliminate storeing dup layouts int the positions hash.
+Now if a layout is the same except maybe the columns are switched, they will be flagged as duplicate and one of them won't get stored.